bbc/Strophejs-PubSub-Demo/README.md

 [js/publisher.js](https://github.com/bbcrd/Strophejs-PubSub-Demo/blob/master/js/publisher.js)

 At the top of this page you set the account you will be logging in as, to publish the messages to all the connected clients.
-The installation instruction show you how to create an account.
+You can just use the admin account you created when setting up Ejabberd.